Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 - In this section the user see the question.
 - the time the user have left.
 - Four answers buttons.
+- When the user answer one of the options the next question bottom gets activated.

 ### Result area